 At its core, addiction is a habit.
 Those who struggle with addiction turn to drugs or alcohol because they rely on it to feel a certain way, to calm certain feelings or to cope with certain triggers.
 Many modern rehabilitation facilities, Riverside Recovery included, focus on this fact and strive to replace the unhealthy habits of addiction with positive and sustainable ones.
 Physical therapy is one of the avenues through which we accomplish this.

 Our physical therapists not only help our clients heal their current physical ailments, but they also educate clients about managing long-term health.
 When clients gain knowledge about wellness, exercise and diet, they can continue to care for themselves in independent life.
 In the context of addiction recovery, these habits of self-care are intended to replace those of self-harm.
-At Riverside Recovery, we encourage our clients to engage in physical activity that they enjoy — our physical therapists help administer and coordinate activities including strength training, yoga and outdoor recreational therapies like hiking or kayaking.
+At Riverside Recovery, we encourage our clients to engage in physical activity that they enjoy — our physical therapists help administer and coordinate activities including strength training, yoga and outdoor recreational therapies like hiking.
 These methods of exercise can quickly become hobbies that can replace drug or alcohol use, and in many cases can even serve as an outlet or coping mechanism in times of difficulty or in the face of cravings.

 Physical therapy at Riverside Recovery is overseen and administered by licensed professionals, including an on-staff physical therapist and credentialed medical providers.
 We are also able to provide all of our physical therapy services onsite, with extensive exercise equipment including a half court basketball gym, a swimming pool and an exercise room with weights and cardio machines.
-What’s more, our riverside location in Tampa, Florida affords us access to high-quality outdoor activities like kayaking, fishing and volleyball.
+What’s more, our riverside location in Tampa, Florida affords us access to high-quality outdoor activities like swimming, fishing and sand volleyball.
 We offer exercise therapy, alternative medicine approaches and manual therapies under the physical therapy umbrella, and we work one-on-one with each of our clients to determine which treatments may be appropriate for their needs.

 Our breathtaking campus located in Tampa, Florida provides an open and welcoming environment for anyone struggling with addiction and substance abuse.
 Riverside Recovery treats a range of substance use disorders from detox through residential treatment and outpatient therapy.
 It is our goal to provide each of our clients with individualized compassion and care, and we offer a variety of therapeutic modalities and programs to meet the needs of each person who seeks treatment with us.
 If you or your loved one is struggling with substance abuse, we encourage you to reach out to our admissions team to learn more.
 Call us today at 833-875-7701.